 Section 51(2) Code of Criminal Procedure (CRPC)

-Whenever it is necessary to cause a female to be searched, the search shall be made by another female with strict regard to decency."
+the search shall be made by another female with strict regard to decency."